The Space to: Explore

 What is the Aspen Institute Summer Internship?

 Interns work with staff at the Aspen, Colorado campus of the world-renowned Aspen Institute to produce a variety of seminars, conferences, and festivals attended by leaders from around the globe.
 Interns work in a variety of positions, from office support to fundraising to communications.
 Regardless of the tasks given, you'll have the opportunity to meet Institute visitors, who include prominent politicians, heads of state, actors, musicians, artists and sports figures.
 You'll get a unique global perspective from exposure to world leaders and the global issues programming offered by The Aspen Institute, plus make helpful contacts for your career search.

 To learn more about The Aspen Institute, visit www.aspeninstitute.org.

 What are the requirements?

 The internship is only open to junior students, and all majors are welcome.
 It lasts from May - July, 2015 and is unpaid.
-Interns must pay their travel expenses to/from Aspen; however, all other expenses (housing, meals, etc.) are covered through the generous support of Wofford alumnus Mike Brown '76.
+However, all expenses (travel, housing, meals, etc.) are covered through the generous support of Wofford alumnus Mike Brown '76.
 The most successful interns will be those students who are willing to work hard at any given task and who will be good representatives of Wofford College.
 If you'd like to know what to expect, speak with any of the Wofford 2014 Aspen Institute Interns.

 Why should I apply?